Taking a personality test could be the first step to finding your dream career.

 Gone are the days when doctors and engineers monopolized the job industry.
 Young professionals today have an abundance of lucrative opportunities to choose from to fit every personality type.
 And with the number of available jobs at the highest it’s been in 15 years, there’s never been a better time to find your ideal career!

 Unfortunately, it’s not always as easily done as said.
-If finding a job is one part of the challenge, the other, often more challenging part is finding the right job.
+If finding a job is one part of the challenge, the other, often more challenging part is finding the right new job.
 Most young professionals have no idea what type of work they wish to pursue— which explains why so many end up working in fields they’re the least interested in.

 So how do you find a job that best suits your personality?
-Simple: take a personality test.
+Simple: take a career personality test.

 Taking a personality test is the best way to determine your personality type, skills, values and interests.
 Fortunately, there are a myriad of online services and mobile apps like the Good.co – Workplace Culture Fit app that offer free and premium personality tests and career recommendations.

 Eager to learn more?
 Here are four tests that can help you determine your ideal career based on your personality.

 Aptitude tests assess a person’s comprehension of a specific skill or field of knowledge.
 These tests are typically multiple choice format and administered by employers to filter candidates for different positions.
 Job seekers can also use these tests as a self-assessment to filter careers that are and are not right for them.
 Aptitude tests are available for almost all subjects and industries, ranging from sales and marketing to tests for firefighters.

 Career tests typically consist of a series of questions regarding one’s interests, values and skills and determine possible career options based on your personality and capabilities.
 Formats range from quick, multiple choice online questionnaires to more professional and extensive examinations issued by career service centers or career counselors.